RYRAJESH/RestfulBooker/README.md

 Below is the working of this project:
 1. package "com.booking.api" consists of classes for creating request specificaion and return response objects.
-2. package "com.booking.dataEntities" consists of POJO classes for all the entities namely Authentication, Booking, Dates, Responses structure.
+2. package "com.booking.dataEntities" consists of POJO classes for all the entities namely Authentication, Booking, Dates, Responses structure (Also serving purpose for serializationa and Deserialization for payloads)
 3. package "com.booking.util" consists of class to declare global variables.
 4. package "src/test/resources" consist of a log file which is generated on every run of scripts.
 5. BookingTest.java (inside com.booking.api package) is the main test class to execute our tests.